TheoW03/TheoW03/README.md

 # intro

-I am child of Jah. and of a slave

 I am a 2nd year university student, Computer Science Major

 I enjoy watching anime, gaming, hanging out with friends, and of course I love to program.